shaunsmith/flow101-102/_posts/2017-10-11-FnProject-Flow-102.md

----
-layout:     post
-title:      Flow 102
-date:       2017-10-11 09:00:00
-summary:    Second intro to FnProject Flow
-tags:
-- fnproject
-- flow
-- fdk-java
----

-If you haven't read [Flow 101](/2017/10/10/FnProject-Flow-101.html) yet, I encourage you to start there and get grounded in what Flow is, what it's for and how it works.
+If you haven't read [Flow 101](2017-10-10-FnProject-Flow-101.md) yet, I encourage you to start there and get grounded in what Flow is, what it's for and how it works.

 In this post I'll go through how to build a more complex Flow with parallelism and asynchronous chaining.
 I'll assume you have set up the services as described in the Flow 101.

---

-* TOC
-{:toc}

 ## The demo Flow